aprapaha/portfolio-tutorial-1/README.md

 # Portfolio Website

 Welcome to my portfolio website!
-This project showcases my skills, experience, and accomplishments as a Software Engineer.
+This project showcases my skills, experience, and accomplishments as a Software Engineering Student.
 The website serves as a digital resume and includes examples of projects I’ve worked on, both personally and professionally.

 ## Purpose